The Cook Report

 • Tweet

-This is the complete guide to how to cook halloumi!
+This is the complete guide to how to cook halloumi perfectly!
 Whether you want to fry it, grill it or bake it find step by step instructions for each method plus loads of recipe ideas for how to use it.

 Halloumi is one of the ingredients which features most frequently on this blog.
 It's got an amazing chewiness which makes it super satisfying to eat and an excellent replacement for meat.